Marokarima

 Marokarima is a town and commune in Madagascar.
-It belongs to the district of Mananjary, which is a part of Vatovavy-Fitovinany Region.
+It belongs to the district of Mananjary, which is a part of the région Vatovavy.
 The population of the commune was estimated to be approximately 14,000 in 2001 commune census.

 The majority 99.5% of the population of the commune are farmers.
 The most important crops are coffee and bananas; also sugarcane is an important agricultural product.
 Services provide employment for 0.5% of the population.